opencinemac/occlib-py/zdocs/source/index.rst

 5. Document
 -----------

-islelib uses `Sphinx`_ to create it's documentation.
+occlib uses `Sphinx`_ to create it's documentation.
 To build docs for your new library,
 type: ::

    >>> make doc

 Docs will be generated at ``./zdocs/_build/index.html``.
-This command will also open the newly created documentation in your default browser. islelib takes advantage of a few specific sphinx plugins to:
+This command will also open the newly created documentation in your default browser. occlib takes advantage of a few specific sphinx plugins to:

    * automatically annotate types - types DO NOT need to be written in docstring to generate type annotations.